 Livestock include beef cattle, dairy cattle, horses, goats, sheep and llamas.
 Basic nutrient requirement of a livestock’s feed should include protein, carbohydrates, vitamins and minerals.
 Dairy cattle need more energy in their feed than other type of cattle.

 Fats can be added to the feed to increase energy concentration (especially if Non-Fibre Carbohydrates (NFC) are too high which can affect rumen digestion).
 If required, fibre can be added to the feed to decrease the NFC mix.

 Livestock feed mixes should include some protein, with lactating ruminants (especially dairy cattle) requiring higher amount of protein, specifically for milk synthesis.

 Minerals including calcium, phosphorus and selenium are required by livestock for maintaining growth, reproduction and bone health.

 Like other animals, livestock also require appropriate proportions of fine and coarse particles in their feed.

 Formulating a swine feed mix considers the varying nutrients at different stages of growth.

 Swine feeds are generally based on a ground cereal grain as a carbohydrate source, Soybean Meal as a protein source, with minerals like calcium and phosphorus being added together with vitamins.

-Dried Distillers Grains with Solubles (DDGS), which are rich in energy and protein, have been used in place of Corn and Soybean Meal.
+Distiller's Dried Grains with Solubles (DDGS), which are rich in energy and protein, have been used in place of Corn and Soybean Meal.
 Corn DDGS is used primarily as an energy source in swine diets because it contains similar amounts of Digestible Energy (DE) and Metabolizable Energy (ME) as Corn (although the ME content is slightly reduced when feeding reduced-oil DDGS).